pta-project-repo/pta-artifacts/Barefoot_Tofino/docs/README.md

 ## Test Generation

-Given both a test program and the target abstractions, P4v-to-PTA automatically implements a test-specific, target-specific hardware/software configuration as the results of [a sequence of operations](../p4v-to-dpv/scripts/p4v-to-dpv.py), including code analysis, test data generation, hardware configuration and image building.
+Given both a test program and the target abstractions, P4v-to-PTA automatically implements a test-specific, target-specific hardware/software configuration as the results of [a sequence of operations](../p4v-to-dpv/scripts/p4v-to-dpv.py), including code analysis, test data generation and hardware configuration.

 #### Code Analysis